Cortys/comic-backup/README.md

 If you have problems with the software/have an idea, add an issue on Github via Issues.

 The code is under GPLv3 licence.
-Code uses JSZip by Stuart Knightley and JavaScript-Canvas-to-Blob by Sebastian Tschan.
+Code uses zip.js by Gildas Lormeau and JavaScript-Canvas-to-Blob by Sebastian Tschan.

 [League Gothic](https://github.com/theleagueof/league-gothic) by Caroline Hadilaksono, Micah Rich, & Tyler Finck is used.